TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 </div>

-How can we make use of [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) in the many models approach?
+How can we make use of [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) in the Many Models Approach?

+In the following we'll look at two use cases.
+The first use case covers a situation where we need to fit multiple models to the data in each row of a nested data frame.
+All of these models share the same response variable and we use [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) to supply different predictor variables in each iteration.
+The second use case covers a situation where we also need to fit multiple models to the data in each row of a nested data frame.
+However, this time we define a base model in advance and add different variables on top of it in each iteration.

-Let's begin with a simple case and assume we want to construct a separate model for each independent variable, containing only our response variable and one independent variable at a time: `csat ~ indepedent_variable`.
+Let's begin with the first use case outline above in which we want to construct a separate model for each independent variable, containing only our response variable and one independent variable at a time: `csat ~ indepedent_variable`.
 And of course, we want to do this for all of our subgroups of the previous approach.

 First, we need a character vector holding the names of our independent variables.
 With this vector, we can now expand our data-less grid from above.
 This results in a new grid with 40 rows (eight subgroups times five independent variables).